gyng/ditherer/README.md

-    yarn build                      # development build, outputs in /dist yarn build:production           # builds for the Docker image in /dist yarn build:github               # builds for GitHub Pages in /dist
+    yarn build                      # development build, outputs in /dist yarn build:production           # builds for the Docker image in /dist yarn build:github               # builds for GitHub Pages in /dist yarn analyze:bundle             # runs webpack-bundle-analyzer on an optimized build

 Set the environment variable `APP_ENV=github` if preparing a prebuilt bundle for GitHub Pages. `yarn deploy:github` will set this `APP_ENV` for you and deploy it straight to GitHub Pages.